Segouta/Sleepy/README.md

 ##

-Are you one of the many people who want to use their waisted time in the train to sleep a little extra, but does not try it because you are scared to sleep through your station?
+Are you one of the many people who want to use their wasted time in the train to sleep a little extra, but does not try it because you are scared to sleep through your station?
 With Sleepy, your fears are no longer needed!
 This app wakes you up when you approach your station.
-Share your favorite stations with the world so your friends can them!
+Share your favorite stations with the world so your friends can see them!

 The app is protected with a login system, that requires the user to be logged in before alarms can be set.
 The app uses gps to track where the user currently is and if a station is chosen, gives the distance to that station.
 Then, the user can choose a wakeup distance, and set the timer.
 When the train gets closer then this wakeup distance, the alarm will go off with vibrations and sound.